Tomoko Watanabe (wrestler): All Japan Women's Pro-Wrestling (1990–2005)

-Watanabe compted in various of the promotion's signarute events.
+Watanabe competed in various of the promotion's signarute events.
 As for the Tag League the Best, she made her first appearance at the 1992 edition where she teamed up with Bat Yoshinaga and scored a total of three points after competing against the teams of Aja Kong and Kyoko Inoue, Manami Toyota and Toshiyo Yamada, Debbie Malenko and Sakie Hasegawa, Suzuka Minami and Yumiko Hotta, Takako Inoue and Terri Power, Las Cachorras Orientales (Etsuko Mita and Mima Shimoda), Miori Kamiya and Kaoru Ito, and Erica Tsuchiya and Yukari Maedomari.
 At the 1993 edition, she teamed up with Kaoru Ito and failed to score any points after going against Kyoko Inoue and Toshiyo Yamada, Akira Hokuto and Manami Toyota, Eagle Sawai and Yasha Kurenai, Takako Inoue and Yumiko Hotta, Bull Nakano and Suzuka Minami, Aja Kong and Sakie Hasegawa, and Las Cachorras Orientales (Etsuko Mita and Mima Shimoda).
 She scored the best result at the 1995 edition where she teamed up with Kyoko Inoue by topping the league with a total of ten points by outmatching the teams of Kaoru Ito and Manami Toyota, Reggie Bennett and Yumiko Hotta, Aja Kong and Takako Inoue, Akira Hokuto and Mima Shimoda, Dream Orca (Etsuko Mita and Toshiyo Yamada), Mariko Yoshida and Sakie Hasegawa, and Chaparita Asari and Yoshiko Tamura, after which they would defeat Ito and Toyota in the finals to win the whole competition.
-At the 1998 edition she teamed up with Kaoru Ito as team ZAP, where Ito was billed as Zap I and Watanabe as Zap I. They scored a total of nine points after going against Nana☆Momo☆ (Momoe Nakanishi and Nanae Takahashi), Manami Toyota and Yumiko Hotta, Kayo Noumi and Miho Wakizawa, Emi Motokawa and Sachie Noshibori, Mayumi Takahashi and Miyuki Fujii, and Kumiko Maekawa and Mika Haikae.
+At the 1998 edition she teamed up with Kaoru Ito as team ZAP, where Ito was billed as Zap I and Watanabe as Zap T. They scored a total of nine points after going against Nana☆Momo☆ (Momoe Nakanishi and Nanae Takahashi), Manami Toyota and Yumiko Hotta, Kayo Noumi and Miho Wakizawa, Emi Motokawa and Sachie Noshibori, Mayumi Takahashi and Miyuki Fujii, and Kumiko Maekawa and Mika Haikae.
 She marked her last appearance at the 2004 edition which was held under a round-robin tournament system, where she teamed up with Emi Tojo and fell short to Kana and Yumiko Hotta in the first rounds.